tosmi-gitops/onboarding/README.md

 - **Allow usage of dedicated tags / releases**: We use tags to reference a (hopefully ) frozen state of the `onboarding-base` repository.
-If `onboarding-base` changes upstream the changes will not effect downstream configuration.
+If `onboarding-base` changes upstream the changes will not effect downstream.
 See for example [here](https://github.com/tosmi-gitops/onboarding/blob/main/tenants/dinosaurs/namespaces/cicd/kustomization.yaml).

+  Using a newer base for a namespace requires an **explicit** change on purpose.

 `onboarding-base` is a way to share common configurations, relevant for all namespaces in all clusters.
 For example it defines the